ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/csv-export/index.md

 ## Column Headers

 In some situations, you could be interested in exporting only the grid data, without exporting the header cells.
-For this scenario, we provide the `skipColumnHeaders=true` param.
-Also, by default, grouped headers are not exported, but these can be exported by using the `columnGroups=true` param.
+For this scenario, we provide the `skipColumnGroupHeaders=true` and `skipColumnHeaders=true` params.

 Note the following:

 - Initially, grouped headers and header are exported.
-- Group Headers will be skipped if `Column Groups` is uncheked.
+- Group Headers will be skipped if `Skip Column Group Headers` is checked.
-- Normal headers will be skipped if `Skip Header` is checked.
+- Normal headers will be skipped if `Skip Column Headers` is checked.
-- Uncheck `Column Groups` and check `Skip Header` to completely suppress headers.

 <grid-example title='CSV Export - Column Headers' name='csv-export-column-headers' type='generated' options='{ "enterprise": true, "exampleHeight": 400 }'></grid-example>